Why does he want to divorce me?

 Answer

 Its clear that you are both shocked and confused about why this man wants a divorce.
 In fact, you keep asking is he really wants a divorce.
 I am not sure why you keep asking that question because he has made it perfectly clear that this is his intention and nothing will change his mind.
-Perhaps you ask that question out the sense of total surprise that you experience.
+Maybe you’re asking that question because you’re still in complete shock.

 You are even hoping that he will regret his decision once its too late.
 I doubt that will happen because he is so very determined.
 However, I do not have a crystal ball and anything is possible.
 If I were you I would not pin my hopes on it.